VeronikaRuliskova/help/docs/send-sms-notification.md

 ## “sendsms” action
 It allows to send a text short message to one recipient.

-This command has the list of parameters shown in [table 1c.](#table-1c---send-sms-notification-parameters)
+Check the [table of parameters](#send-sms-notification-parameters) for this command.

 > It is strictly prohibited to exploit SMS notification for promotional uses.